chuba-cn/Timestamp-Microservice/readme.md

 ## Overview

-The Timestamp Microservice is a Node.js web application built using the Express framework.
-It provides a simple API that allows users to obtain Unix and UTC timestamps based on either the current date or a user-specified date.
+The Timestamp Microservice is a simple API that provides timestamp information in both Unix and UTC formats.
+It allows users to retrieve the current timestamp or convert a provided date string to timestamp formats.
+This documentation outlines the usage and endpoints of the Timestamp Microservice.

 ## Prerequisites

 Before running the application, ensure that you have Node.js and npm installed on your machine.

+## API Base URL

+The Timestamp Microservice is hosted at [https://timestamp-microservice-2m2a.onrender.com](https://timestamp-microservice-2m2a.onrender.com).

 ## Installation